GH0STL1N3R/bitfication-full/README.md

 * You're good to go!
 Run the rails server

-        rails s
+        RAILS_ENV=development rails s

-Your fresh instance should now be running on `http://localhost:3000/` !
+Your fresh instance should now be running on `http://localhost:3000/`!

 # Production deployment (obsolete procedure)